ROOTCONLabs/ROOTCON-CTF-Writeups/README.md

 # ROOTCON CTF Write-ups / Compilation
-This will serve as links to writeups about solving the challenges on ROOTCON's CTF through the years
+This will serve as links to write-ups about solving the challenges on ROOTCON's CTF through the years

 - ROOTCON 6 Easter Egg Hunt: https://geffchang.wordpress.com/2012/04/09/how-i-solved-the-rootcon-6-easter-egg-hunt/
 - ROOTCON Easter Egg Hunt 2017 Write-Up: https://medium.com/@monliclican/rootcon-easter-egg-hunt-2017-write-up-af5a12833a32